 - Method(s) to be used (for example, lecture, workshop, case study, panel discussion)

-Sessions to be videoed and material published online
+Willingness to be videoed and have material published online

-HAI intent is to make the key messages from the Rotor Safety Challenge available to HAI members to view after the show.
-To that end, we have recently begun to video presentations and upload them onto our online academy website.
+- HAI intent is to make the key messages from the Rotor Safety Challenge available to HAI members to view after the show.
+To that end, we have recently began to video presentations and upload them onto our website.
+Please advise if you are NOT willing to be videoed and have the presentation uploaded.

 Note: If your session is selected, these items will be used on HAI’s website and in other marketing and on-site materials.
 They should be submitted to HAI in publishable quality, within requested guidelines, and employ language likely to generate interest from HAI HELI-EXPO attendees.
 HAI reserves the right to edit or alter any item prior to publication.